-Qualifications: Preferred applicants would have smicha, a degree in Jewish Professional Leadership, or an MBA
+Qualifications: Preferred applicants would have a strong background in community organization with a degree in Jewish Professional Leadership, an MBA, smicha, or other applicable degree.

 To apply please provide a resume, a cover letter and a list of 3 references in an email with your name in the subject to: firstname.lastname@example.org.